BulCherryGit/employeeservice/README.md

 After running the App,  Visit  the swagger  UI  at     http://localhost:8080/swagger-ui.html

-Visit the employeeservice-guide.doc  for  more details
+Visit the employeeservice-guide.mp4  for  more details